2009-Nissan-Cube/About-This-Hack/README.md

 # How To Install
 1) Download the DMG from the latest release
-2) Drag to your Applications Folder
+2) Drag the enclosed app to your Applications Folder
 3) Open!

 # If you get [this error](https://user-images.githubusercontent.com/79278890/111886978-4af4cb80-89a8-11eb-90c8-522a89abb48e.png) when opening: